 Staff Assistance by Telephone or E-Mail

-The most efficient way to locate a historical rule may be to call the Administrative Law Division at (304) 558-6000, or write the division at email@example.com and explain what you are seeking.
+If you cannot locate the information you need, call the Administrative Law Division at (304) 558-6000, or write the division at firstname.lastname@example.org and explain what you are seeking.
 Staff members are knowledgeable about rule-making agencies and can often locate the information immediately.
-Once the information is located, you have several options for ordering.

 Warning: History is Messy!

 The Secretary of State's Office is often asked to locate extensive historical information for those doing research.
-While we do not have sufficient staff to perform historical research, researchers are most welcome to come to the office to review historical records and locate the information they need.
+While we do not have sufficient staff to perform historical research, we will try to guide you to the correct place to review historical records and locate the information you need.